VPAC/seqpar/sequentialandparallelprogramming.md

 * Single Instruction Stream, Multiple Data Streams (SIMD)
 * Multiple Instruction Streams, Single Data Stream (MISD)
 * Multiple Instruction Streams, Multiple Data Streams (MIMD)
-(Image from Oracle Essentials, 4th edition, O'Reilly Media, 2007)
+(Image from Oracle Essentials, 4th edition, O'Reilly Media, 2007 [EDIT])

+As computing technology has moved increasingly to te MIMD taxonomic classification additional categories have been added:

+* Single program, multiple data streams (SPMD)
+* Multiple program, multiple data streams (MPMD)

+**Single Instruction Stream, Single Data Streams (SISD)**

-This is the simplest and, until recently, the most common processor architecture on desktop computer systems.
+This is the simplest and, up until the end of the 20th century, the most common processor architecture on desktop computer systems.
 Also known as a uniprocessor system it offers a single instruction stream and a single data stream.
 Whilst uniprocessor systems were not able to run programs in parallel (i.e., multiple tasks simultaneously), they were able or include concurrency (i.e., multiple logical tasks) through a number of different methods:

 a) It is possible for a uniprocessor system to run processes concurrently by switching between one and another.